 The data is first grouped by germination treatment and replicate, and then filtered into a new file to only represent the results of the final scoring date (i.e., the final germination proportions).
-Then, a function is created to estimate the mean final germination proportions and binomial confidence intervals and applied is applied across treatments and the first new dataset is produced, Table 1:‘FGP’ (Final germination proportions).
+Then, a function is created to estimate the mean final germination proportions and binomial confidence intervals and this function is applied across treatments and the first new dataset is produced, Table 1:‘FGP’ (Final germination proportions).
 Then this new dataset is plotted in the first plots we create Figure 1: FGPfig, which represents the total mean germination of each treatment, plotted against temperature treatment (Figure 1).
 At this point, Figure 1 needs to be visually inspected for evidence that the temperature treatments used in the experiment resulted in representing the full germination temperature range of the study species.
 If this is the case, the segmented model we present here can be fitted and used to calculate the three cardinal temperatures.
 In species A, we generated data representing the full range of germination temperatures (Figure 1A).
 When the experimental treatments only give results in either the sub- or the supra-optimal germination temperature range, the segmented model cannot be fitted and only the base or ceiling temperatures can be calculated.
 In species B, the supra-optimal temperatures were not identified, as after the best germination rate was reached at treatment ‘23.75’, higher temperatures did not produce any germination and had a total cumulative germination of zero (0) (Figure 1B).

 Step 2: Estimating germination rates from the cumulative germination curves

 A dose-response model is fitted to the cumulative germination data.
-This stages allows you to test and to fit different functions, and we have chosen by default the log-logistic in the example dataset with use here because it gave the best fit in both species A & B. The user needs to check if this function gives the best fit to his/her own data.
-The script automatically tests the fit of different functions, and the user should use this information to change the function chosen manually (Supplementary Information 2).
+This stages allows you to test and to fit different functions, and we have chosen by default the log-logistic in the example dataset because it gave the best fit in previous experiences with other dataset.
+The user needs to check if this function gives the best fit to his/her own data.
+The script automatically tests the fit of different functions, and the user should use this information to change the function chosen manually (see comments within Supplementary Information 2).
 Then the model with the best fit is used to plot the cumulative germination of each treatment against time, and the function fit needs to be checked visually in our second figure Figure 2: CGfig (Figure 2).
 The models are used to calculate the time to reach successive deciles of germination (from 10 to 90 %) in each treatment.
 The inverse of the time is then calculated to obtain the germination rate of each temperature treatment, and we create a second new dataset, Table 2: GR (Germination rates).

 Step 3a: Fitting a segmented model to the full germination temperature range